optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 **Problems**

 - A dict with required keys is brittle
-- Autodiff needs to be handled completely outside of estimagic
+- Autodiff needs to be handled completely outside of optimagic
 - The names `criterion`, `derivative` and `criterion_and_derivative` are not aligned with scipy and very long.
-- Providing derivatives to estimagic is perceived as complicated and confusing.
+- Providing derivatives to optimagic is perceived as complicated and confusing.

 #### Proposal